RichPayne/Jenny/README.md

 # Jenny

-A Python based Mirai honeypot built for easy setup & use.
+A scalable Python based Mirai honeypot built for easy setup & use.

 ## Requirements